lilletechhub/lilletechhub.github.io/README.md

 We use a heroku application for the prerender service, which crawl the web site with PhantomJS to return full old HTML.
 Prerender service is at http://mighty-waters-2486.herokuapp.com/.
 It has been deployed with following instructions : https://github.com/prerender/prerender#deploying-your-own-on-heroku.
-It has whitelist enabled with Lyon Tech Hub url only (config var : heroku config to list & heroku config:set to set).
+It has whitelist enabled with Lille Tech Hub url only (config var : heroku config to list & heroku config:set to set).

 ### Deployment

 We use heroku to host the web site.
 To deploy, just push dev branch to master branch of heroku git repository :

 ```
-heroku git:remote -a lyontechhub #only the first time to add the heroku remote
+heroku git:remote -a lilletechhub #only the first time to add the heroku remote
 git push heroku dev:master
 ```

-Continuous deployment is setup through http://github.com/lyontechhub/heroku-deployer (forked and slightly modified to allow deployment of other branches than dev). heroku-deployer is deployed on http://lyontechhubdeployer.herokuapp.com/.
+Continuous deployment is setup through http://github.com/lilletechhub/heroku-deployer (forked and slightly modified to allow deployment of other branches than dev). heroku-deployer is deployed on http://lilletechhubdeployer.herokuapp.com/.
 It uses GitHub webhooks to call heroku-deployer that pulls GitHub and pushes to heroku.